org-tigris-jsapar/jsapar/docs/introduction.md

 The advantage of this schema approach is that if you parse or compose a large number of similar files you can adapt the schema file if the file format changes instead of making changes within your code.

-There is also the option to create the schema instance within the code instead of loading an xml file.
+There is also the option to create the schema instance within the code instead of loading a xml file.

 ## Simple example of parsing and composing fixed width file
 As long as only the file format differs, only the schema needs to change.
 That is the whole idea of working with schemas.